givasile/effector/docs/docs/tutorials/01_linear_model.md

 # A very gentle introduction to Feature Effect methods

-This tutorial is a very gentle introduction to [feature effect methods](https://christophm.github.io/interpretable-ml-book/global-methods.html) and the `Effector` package.
+This tutorial is a (slow and gentle) introduction to [feature effect methods](https://christophm.github.io/interpretable-ml-book/global-methods.html) and the `Effector` package.
-We will explore the different feature effect methods offered by `Effector` and use them to explain a linear model.
+We will explore the different feature effect methods offered by the `Effector` package and show how to use them to explain a linear model.

 Why a linear model?
 The feature effect of a linear model is trivial to compute, so we can easily understand what an ideal _feature effect_ should look like and then compare it with the output of the various feature effect methods within the `Effector` package.